 This project plans to use data on intimate partner homicide (IPH) of transgender individuals in the National Violent Death Reporting System to (1) describe the circumstances surrounding IPHs of trans individuals and (2) identify potential risk factors unique to the experiences of trans individuals that are not already included in the Danger Assessment (a validated tool used to predict IPH for cisgender women in abusive relationships).
 This work will inform an eventual adaptation of the Danger Assessment for trans individuals.

-Pilot Study #3:
+Pilot Study #3

 Exploring real estate factors as predictors of gun violence

-Michigan Public Health Pilot Study Investigators:
+Michigan Public Health Pilot Study Investigators

 • Roshanak Mehdipanah, PhD, MS

-Associate Professor, Health Behavior and Health Education
+Associate Professor, Health Behavior and Health Equity

 Principal Investigator